Kimball-Peterson/startup/README.md

 20% Application elements
 10% Application text content - Content spread through a number of pages.
 10% Application images - All responsive and formatted for site.

+### Startup JS
+20% JavaScript support for future login. - Login placed using localStorage to store username.
+20% JavaScript support for future database data. - Created dropdown menu for classifieds listing section, javascript will fetch car makes and models from database, currently just hard coded.
+20% JavaScript support for future WebSocket. -
+40% JavaScript support for your application's interaction logic. -